Our green kitchen

 In short enjoy whole foods; a huge step-up to greater wellness.

-And then of course for making humus; that's something quite different.
+And then of course there's making humus; that is something quite different.

 Alcohol